 Juxtapoz Projects is a multifaceted platform for emerging and established contemporary artists.
 Through bold programming and innovative collaboration, Juxtapoz Projects manifests its dynamic curatorial vision across three different arenas: a gallery space, a bookstore, and a residency program.
-An enterprise of internationally recognized art and culture magazine Juxtapoz, which has become a beacon for the underground art scene since its founding in 1994, this is the media brand’s first permanent physical base.
+An enterprise of internationally recognized art and culture magazine Juxtapoz, which has become a beacon for the underground art scene since its founding in 1994, this is the brand’s first permanent physical base.

 (1) Jocelyn Tsaih Long, Walks, 2016.
 Digital print.
 8 1/2 x 11 in.
 Courtesy of the artist